 Key features: Runners with low arches or flat feet may tend to overpronate or roll their foot inward with each stride.
-The Gel-Kayano boasts stability features — firm foam along the inside of the shoe to help correct this motion.
-It also includes GEL cushioning technology to provide excellent shock absorption for running long distances.
+The Gel-Kayano boasts stability features — firm foam along the inside of the shoe to helps correct this motion.
+It also includes GEL cushioning technology to provide shock absorption for running long distances.

 Considerations: Reviewers say this shoe runs a bit on the small and narrow side, so you may want to size up.
 Others mention specifically that the toe box is tight.
 Overall, while the company says this shoe is suitable for neutral gait to overpronation, reviewers say it’s truly best for motion control, period.